NEW INSTRUCTIONS TO AUTHORS (as of 05/28/2013)

 - Illustrations: Please adhere to the following guidelines when preparing your illustrations for submission:

-- The author may now submit a single file with the low-res figures embedded in it for the purpose of review.
-After the first round of review, when the author submits a revision and it seems more likely that the manuscript will go to Production, it is at that time they are asked to submit separate high quality figures.
+- The author may now submit a single file with the low-res figures embedded for the purpose of review.
+After the first round of review, when the author submits a revision and it seems more likely that the manuscript will go to production, separate high-quality figures then will be required.

 - Number illustrations in the order in which they appear in the text.
 Place figures and their captions where they should appear in the article and not in a list at the end of the article file.

-- Ensure a minimum of 6-point type size and a maximum of 8-point type size [2.8 mm (1/8 in.) high] and 1-point line width within illustrations (a 3-point line width if reduction is required).
+- After the first round of review, ensure a minimum of 6-point type size and a maximum of 8-point type size [2.8 mm (1/8 in.) high] and 1-point line width within illustrations (a 3-point line width if reduction is required).
 Halftone images should be 300 dpi.
 Line art charts and graphs should be 1200 dpi.
-Avoid inconsistencies in lettering within individual illustrations, and from one illustration to the next.
+Avoid inconsistencies in lettering within individual illustrations and from one illustration to the next.
 Lettering and symbols cannot be handwritten.
 Avoid small open symbols that tend to fill in if any reduction is necessary.
-All illustrations should be submitted as separate files, that is, Figure1, Figure 2, etc.

 - In general, illustrations should be formatted with a white background.
 In cases where this is not feasible, illustrations may have a different background.

-- For photomicrographs, scale bars should be provided that are embedded in the illustration.
+- For photomicrographs, scale bars should be embedded in the illustration.